Australian patent applications

-- Australian convention application deadlines and filing requirements
+- Australian convention application deadline and filing requirements

-- Australian national phase entry deadlines and filing requirements
+- Australian national phase entry deadline and filing requirements

 After filing or national phase entry, typically about 16 months after, the Patent Office will issue a direction to request examination.
 The direction opens a two month window in which examination must be requested.
 Typically an examination report will issue within about 12 months of requesting examination.
 Optionally, examination can be requested prior to the issuance of a direction.

 The Examiner’s objections (if any) must be overcome within 12 months of the first examination report – i.e. this is not merely a response deadline.
 This 12 month period can in effect be extended by filing a divisional patent application.